amazon-science/chronos-forecasting/README.md

 ```
 pip install git+https://github.com/amazon-science/chronos-forecasting.git
 ```
+> [!TIP]
+> The recommended way of using Chronos for production use cases is through [AutoGluon](https://auto.gluon.ai), which features ensembling with other statistical and machine learning models for time series forecasting as well as seamless deployments on AWS with SageMaker 🧠.
+Check out the AutoGluon Chronos [tutorial](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html).

 > [!NOTE]
 > We have added 🧪experimental support for [MLX](https://github.com/ml-explore/mlx) inference.
 If you have an Apple Silicon Mac, check out the [`mlx`](https://github.com/amazon-science/chronos-forecasting/tree/mlx) branch of this repository for instructions on how to install and use the MLX version of Chronos.